xiaodaigh/TableScraper.jl/README.md

 # TableScraper.jl

-In this package there is only one function
+In this package, there is only one function

 ```
 scrape_tables(url)